Home » Health Conditions » Neurology » Brain Health

 However, new research may have found a way to help lengthen the independent lifestyle of those suffering from Parkinson’s: wearable computers.

 Though that may sound like something from a science fiction movie, the reality is that we already have the technology.
-Newcastle University is testing Google Glass in this capacity.
+Newcastle University is testing Glass in this capacity.

 Google Glass has many of the features you’d find on your smartphone.
-You send a text, call a friend, search the Web and even get directions.
+You can send a text, call a friend, search the Web and even get directions.
 The difference is that Google Glass is completely hands free.
 Worn like reading glasses, this technology displays information on the Glass.

 The research team at Newcastle University is studying the effectiveness and usability of applications and systems designed for those who have the disease, according to Medical News Today.